Know Us Better

 We reach out Ethiopia.

-EWLA has its head office in Addis Ababa and six branches in Adama/Nazareth, Assosa, Bahir Dar, Diredawa, Gambella and Hawassa.
-The branch/regional offices are supported by 53 trained voluntary committees organized at woreda and zonal levels providing structures to reach women at grass root level in Ethiopia.
+EWLA is head quartered in Addis Ababa and has opened its regional offices in seven regions and 1 city administration namely Adama, Hawassa, Bahir Dar, Gambella, Asosa, Jigjiiga and Semera regions as well as city administration of Dire Dawa.
+The branch/regional offices are supported by 55 trained voluntary committees organized at woreda and zonal levels providing structures to reach women at a grass root level all over Ethiopia.
+Besides, it has established a hotline service (7711) which operates in 3 local languages: Amharic, Afan Oromo and Tigrigna.

 EWLA Awards